Track 1: Self-service Dashboard with Logi Report

-- On the table, place the mouse anywhere on the title bar, then select Options that JDashboard displays on the title bar and select Edit Setting from the drop-down list to display the configuration panel.
+- On the table, place the mouse anywhere on the title bar, then select the Options button that JDashboard displays on the title bar and select Edit Setting from the drop-down list to display the configuration panel.

 - Select in the value combo box of the Shipper parameter.
 JDashboard displays the Enter Values dialog box.

-- Clear the All Values check box, select UBS Uniform Logistics in the left box and select to add it to the right box, then select OK.
+- Clear the All Values checkbox, select UBS Uniform Logistics in the left box and select to add it to the right box, then select OK.

 - Select OK in the configuration panel.
 The table now shows records of this shipper only.